majhol08/Nuclei/README.md

    - `--save-success-list` *(optional)* path to save successfully cloned repositories for later reuse

+4. Sit back and watch an animated dashboard.
+A single interactive screen keeps at most a handful of lines, one per active repository.
+Each phase uses a different spinner and emoji (🔍 HEAD, ⬇️ clone, ♻️ retry, 📦 zip, 📂 extract, 📄 copy) while a sticky summary bar tracks totals and ETA.
+Waiting/backoff shows a large countdown, and completion ends with a brief confetti splash.
-4. Sit back and relax!
-The script will show a single interactive screen with one line per active repository updated in place as it checks, clones, retries or falls back to ZIP.
-A `run.log` file is saved into the output directory capturing every step with timestamps while the console stays clean.
+    A `run.log` captures every step with timestamps while the console remains clean.
 Unreachable repositories are skipped before cloning and the final report shows counts of successful, skipped, failed and ZIP-fallback clones along with the log path (and success list if requested).